japila-books/spark-sql-internals/docs/ParquetFileFormat.md

 NOTE: `parquet` is the [default data source format](DataFrameReader.md#source) in Spark SQL.

+!!! note
-NOTE: http://parquet.apache.org/[Apache Parquet] is a columnar storage format for the Apache Hadoop ecosystem with support for efficient storage and encoding of data.
+    [Apache Parquet](http://parquet.apache.org/) is a columnar storage format for the Apache Hadoop ecosystem with support for efficient storage and encoding of data.

 ```text
 // All the following queries are equivalent